SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/index.md

 In this section, learn how to:

-* <Anchor label="Add an An Post shipping account" target="_blank" href="https://docs.intersoftsapient.net/docs/add-inpost-shipping-account#/">Add an An Post shipping account</Anchor>
+* <Anchor label="Add an InPost shipping account" target="_blank" href="https://docs.intersoftsapient.net/docs/add-inpost-shipping-account#/">Add an InPost shipping account</Anchor>